GuccioGucci/contented/README.md

 #### `number`

 A run-time representation of the `number` type.
-An attempt to coerce to `number` may result in either the number itself, if the input data was indeed a number, or in an `InvalidCoercion` error.
+An attempt to coerce to `number` may result in either the number itself (if the input data is indeed a number) or an `InvalidCoercion` error.

 ```typescript
 import { number, coerceTo } from 'contented';